 Table 36.
-Most common fall from the same level by type and source combination of injuries in Couriers and Messengers, ranked by intervention priority.
+Most common fall from the same level by type and source combination of injuries in Couriers and

+Messengers, ranked by intervention priority.

 Description PIP Rank Slip and trip while carrying packages 1 Slips and trips while walking or getting out of cab - water, ice 2 PIP prioritizes injury types by ranking three important factors and averaging.
-The PIP ranks the count of injuries, (e.g., fall from elevation, struck by), and the number of time-loss days.
-Highest time-loss = \Box , Highest medical control of claims = Δ are noted with these symbols, when available the type ost = 🔾,
+The PIP ranks the count of i (e.g., fall from elevation, struck by), and the number of time-loss days.
+Highest time-loss = , Highest m Highest count of claims = A are noted with these symbols, when available.